rubenwardy/finite_automaton_sim/README.md

 # Finite Automaton Sim

-Simulates DFAs and NFAs in Node.
+Simulates DFAs and NFAs in Javascript.
+Can run both in NodeJS and in HTML5.

 Created by rubenwardy
 License: LGPL 2.1 or later.